ravindrashinde500-cmyk/Banking_Customer_Analysis_Python_SQL_PBI/README.md

 - Strong correlations were identified between credit scores, repayment behaviour, and default probability,    supporting data-driven credit decisions.

+- Insights from EDA were used to guide SQL analysis and dashboard design.

 ---
 <h2><a class="anchor" id="dashboard"><a>Dashboard<h2>